asarigun/asarigun.github.io/README.md

 # Personal Website
-Here is my personal website that is adapted from [Muhammed Kocabas](https://github.com/mkocabas/mkocabas.github.io).
+Here is my personal webpage that is adapted from [Muhammed Kocabas](https://github.com/mkocabas/mkocabas.github.io).